splendo/kaluga/base/core/README.md

 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|
 | ✅ | ✅ | ✅ | ✅ | ✅ | ✅ | ✅ | ✅ |

-This Core Library for Kaluga contains the data types and accessors used across all Kaluga projects: threading, state machines, flowables, concurrent collections and decimals.
+This library provides the core data types and accessors used across all Kaluga projects: threading, state machines, flowables, concurrent collections and decimals.

 ## Installing
 This library is available on Maven Central.
 You can import Kaluga Core as follows: